SPORTS BETTING 101 & GLOSSARY OF TERMS

 “Bookie” is an abbreviation that refers to a bookmaker or sportsbook.
 A bookie offers the opportunity to place bets on various types of events, particularly sports events.
 The bookie sets the betting odds and lines.
 They accept your bets and pay the winnings directly to your betting account.
 Check out the best American sportsbooks and best Canadian sportsbooks.

 WHAT TO BET ON TODAY

 Online bookmakers offer an incredibly large variety of bets, which makes it possible to place sports bets every day.
+Check out today's best bets.
 The number of betting options has increased in recent years.
 Years ago, people only had the option to bet on a win or a loss, or over/under.
 Nowadays, people can even place bets on items unrelated to the outcome of a game, such as player props.
-We proudly offer daily NFL picks, NBA picks and NHL picks.
+We proudly offer daily NFL picks, NBA picks, NHL picks and Soccer picks.

 HOW TO READ BETTING ODDS